 We currently do not own nor do we plan to own, facilities for clinical or commercial manufacturing of our sole product candidate, LUM-201.
-We have an existing supply of the LUM-201 active pharmaceutical ingredient ("API") obtained in connection with the Lumos Merck Agreement that we believe will be sufficient for our clinical trials of LUM-201, including the OraGrowth Trials Phase 2b clinical trial.
-We are in the process of performing a technology evaluation and optimization with a third-party to manufacture additional API to further support our clinical trials.
-We have an existing arrangement with a contract manufacturer to produce clinical drug product supply for the Phase 2b Trial.
+For our OraGrowtH Trials, we relied on an existing supply of the LUM-201 active pharmaceutical ingredient ("API") obtained in connection with the Lumos Merck Agreement that was sufficient for such trials.
+We have successfully manufactured an initial good manufacturing practices ("GMP") batch of API using a new supplier and with this API we were able to successfully manufacture a clinical trial material batch of LUM-201 which we plan to use to begin to prepare for our Phase 3 clinical trial.
+We intend to use this contract manufacturer to produce additional clinical drug product supply for future clinical trial needs, including a Phase 3 clinical trial, and will continue the process of performing a technology evaluation and optimization with this third party to manufacture additional API to support future clinical trials.